arabcoders/watchstate/guides/one-way-sync.md

 ### Adding your backend with has the most accurate data

 First, go to <!--i:fa-server--> **Backends** and click on the <!--i:fa-plus--> **Add Backend** button.
 Follow the interactive setup guide.
-When you reach the step asking *`Export data to this backend?`*, disable it, this applies to your main backend as you don’t want to alter its data.
-Keep *`Import data from this backend?`* enabled, which will allow you to import data from the backend.
+When you reach the step asking *`Send play and progress updates to this backend?`*, disable it, this applies to your main backend as you don’t want to alter its data.
+Keep *`Import play and progress updates from this backend?`* enabled, which will allow you to import data from the backend.

 Enable the *`Force one time import from this backend?`* option to import your current data into WatchState.
 This will